Previously, on “Is DT a monorepo?”

 Technically,

-has better performance. ↩︎ -
+link:.would also work, but for “reasons”,workspace:.has better performance. ↩︎ -

 There’s still some clarity needed about what these fields are supposed to represent.
 There are quite a few packages (~200) that don’t have this field set but aren’t on

-either.
+npmeither.
 We’ll get it sorted; my hope is that this field becomes defined specifically as “this package is not on npm, do not look at npm for it, but if you do find an npm package with this name, then that may be a problem so CI should fail until we triage the problem”. ↩︎ -

 It’s absolutely possible that my take is the wrong one here; I know Go recently recently changed things to treat these special reparse points as some sort of “irregular” file.
 Honestly, I have no clue. ↩︎